 What is a Sales Tax for Sellers?

-To a seller, sales tax represents that extra amount collected from customers when selling tangible personal property.
-Notably, this category primarily encompasses consumer goods that exist in a physical form.
-Besides tax collection, the business is also responsible for sales tax remittance.
-Companies that do not have sales tax nexus or sell non-taxable goods and services do not need to collect and remit sales tax.Do I need to Collect Sales Tax for Selling Online?
+To a seller, sales tax is the additional amount collected from customers on the sale of tangible personal property.
+Notably, this category primarily encompasses consumer goods in physical form.
+In addition to tax collection, the business is responsible for remitting sales tax.
+Companies that do not have a sales tax nexus or sell non-taxable goods or services do not need to collect or remit sales tax.Do I need to Collect Sales Tax for Selling Online?

+Once you have nexus, you must determine which tax rate to charge.
+This depends on “sourcing” rules.
 Sellers usually need clarification on origin-based and destination-based sales tax.
-Both these terms define two different methods of in-state tax collection.
+Both terms refer to different methods of collecting in-state taxes.
 Let’s have a look at both.Origin-Based Sales Tax

-You must charge sales tax based on your business’s location if you are in an origin-based state.
-For example, if you are located in Arizona, an origin-based state, you need to charge Arizona’s sales tax rate irrespective of the location of your customers.
-Building on this, let’s use Phoenix, AZ combined sales tax rate of 8.6% (including state, county, and city sales taxes).
-Whenever you sell to any customer, be it someone residing in Phoenix or a customer ordering from Tucson (where the combined sales tax rate is 8.7%), you consistently apply the 8.6% sales tax rate to all transactions.
+If you are in an origin-based state, you must charge sales tax based on your business’s location.
+For example, if you are located in Arizona, you need to charge the rate for your specific business address regardless of where in the state your customer is.
+Building on this, let’s use Phoenix, AZ’s combined sales tax rate of 8.6% (state, county, and city taxes).
+Whenever you sell to any customer, whether they reside in Phoenix or order from Tucson (where the combined sales tax rate is 8.7%), you consistently apply the 8.6% sales tax rate to all transactions.
 This is because, in origin-based states like Arizona, the tax rate is anchored to the seller’s location, making the calculation straightforward and uniform, regardless of where your customers are situated.
-Twelve states impose an origin-based sales tax:- Arizona
+These states impose an origin-based sales tax:- Arizona

 - Illinois